Hearing Delzant polytopes from the equivariant spectrum: Constructing polygons

 for all $b \in I$, where $I$ is the set of indices corresponding to edges in $\mathcal{H}$.

 The base case for the induction is triangles.
-The statement holds in this case because there is a single edge, say $e_2$, which lies in $\mathcal{H}$; if both edges were in $\mathcal{H}$ then the triangle would not close.
+The statement holds in this case because there is a single edge that lies in the half-plane $\mathcal{H}$ determined by $e_1$ and $-u_1$; if both edges were in $\mathcal{H}$ then the triangle would not close.

-Now assume the statement holds for all convex polygons with $d \geq 3$ edges and let $P$ be a polygon with $d+1$ edges.
+Now assume the statement holds for all convex polygons with $d \geq 3$ edges and let $P$ be a polygon with one vertex at the origin and ordered list of edges $e_1, e_2, \ldots, e_{d+1}$.
 Move the edge $e_1$ in the direction of $-u_1$, and allow the length of $e_1$ to vary as necessary for the polygon to remain closed.
 Eventually the number of edges in the polygon will decrease.
 Let $P'$ denote the resulting polygon; note that the lengths of some of the edges may be different in $P'$ and $P$.
 One of the following cases occurs.

 \textbf{Case 1:} the edge $e_{d+1}$ vanishes